 As result, if you want to learn more about the Civil War, it may be hard to know where to start.
 To help you out, I’ve compiled a list of what I think are the best books on the Civil War.

-These books mentioned here are some of the best-selling books on the topic and all have either a four or five star rating on sites like Amazon, Goodreads and etc.
+These books mentioned here are some of the best-selling books on the topic and have great reviews on sites like Amazon, Goodreads and etc.

 I have also used a lot of these books in my research for this website and can personally recommend them as some of the best books on the Civil War.